lerisa1112/ML/Supervised Learning/README.md

 Supervised Learning is a type of Machine Learning where a model learns from a labeled dataset — meaning each input has a known, correct output (called a label).

 📚 Think of it like using flashcards to teach a child:

 You show a picture and say “This is a cat.”
 The child learns to associate the image with the correct word.

-🛠️ How to Use Supervised Learning ?
+🛠️ How to Use Supervised Learning?
 1️⃣ Collect Labeled Data
 ~ Real-world examples with inputs and correct outputs 📸 Example: Images of animals labeled as Cat, Dog, Rabbit